facebookresearch/salina/salina_examples/rl/ppo_brax/README.md

-# PPO benchmark on brax environments
+# PPO benchmark on brax environments (in progress)

+We benchmarked PPO on several complex continuous control tasks coming from Brax suit (https://github.com/google/brax).
+We provide in this section results and hyperparameters to reproduce the experiments in GPU (both acquisition and loss computation).

+## Results

 ## Running experiments